 Two new CDs were recorded in 2010 for the Meridian label: Richard Strauss Piano Quartet, Violin Sonata and Cello Sonata; Maxwell Davies’ Piano Quartet, the Burns Air Variations and a previously unrecorded Piano Quintet by Dmitri Smirnov.
 In 2011 the Quartet recorded a CD of Fauré and Brahms piano quartets, performed on a piano chosen by Brahms, and a CD of Schubert chamber works followed in 2014.

-For 2014/15 The Primrose were selected for the Making Music Concert Promoters’ Network for a third time, and they will be featured again in 2017/18.
-Another busy performing season both in the UK and abroad included an extensive tour of Denmark, a visit to Germany and the première of a new piano quartet written for the Primrose by leading British composer, Anthony Payne at London’s Kings Place.
-This season also saw the recording of a new CD of Elgar, Payne, Bowen with a recording of Brahms chamber works planned for 2017.
-Their own festival in the Hampshire Village of West Meon is now in its sixth year, and they were appointed ensemble-in-residence at the Battle Festival in 2016.
+For 2017/18 The Primrose were selected for the Making Music Concert Promoters’ Network for a fourth time.
+Another few busy performing seasons both in the UK and abroad included an extensive tour of Denmark and concerts in Bulgaria, Romania, Portugal and Germany.
+2018 saw the première of a new piano quartet written for the Primrose by leading British composer, Anthony Payne at London’s Kings Place with a new CD of Elgar, Payne and Bowen released later that year.